 Frequently Asked Questions about SPARCCLE

-Learn more aboiut the organisation and objectives of the SPARCCLE project, and its contribution to our understanding of climate change impacts in Europe and beyond.
-If you need to know more, contact us.
+Learn more about the SPARCCLE project’s structure and objectives, and its contribution to our understanding of climate change impacts in Europe and beyond.

 What is climate change?